brianhouse/braid/docs/content.md

 ## <a name="documentation"></a>Documentation

+Braid is, fundamentally, an extension to Python 3.
+This documentation won't cover python syntax&mdash;for that, look [here](https://docs.python.org/3/tutorial/).
+Most of the power of Braid comes from the fact that it can be interleaved with other python code.
+Such possibilities are left to the practitioner (aka me?).

 ### <a name="hello"></a>Hello World

 To begin working with Braid, download the repository and navigate to the root directory.
 Launch a python3 interpreter and import braid: